Capstone · Optional · Solo

 Is the peer reachable at the BGP layer?
 Check intent and reality on this specific peer:

 Admin reads 1 — the configured intent is "this peer should be up".
-Oper reads something other than 1 — reality says "it isn't established".
+Oper reads 5 — active, retrying in the gNMI enum convention from Part 1.
+Reality says "BGP is trying and not succeeding".
 Conclusion: intent-vs-reality mismatch on this specific peer.
 This is exactly what the alert is firing on.

 Is there a log line that explains why?
 Bridge to Loki — same labels, different datasource: